larrybotha/building-algorithms-using-typescript/README.md

 [06-bubble-sorting.ts](./src/06-bubble-sorting.ts)

+*Summary:* Sort values in a list by 'bubbling' through the list repeatedly, swapping values until the entires list is sorted.

 - iterate over a list, doing the following for each value:
   - for the current value, iterate over all other items in the list, doing the
       following: